 Once you’ve mapped out the data and gained insight into your audience, you can start thinking about how to break that audience into more manageable groups.

 The audience segments you develop will be specific to your company.
-But don’t feel like you need to cover every employee; three to five personas should be sufficient, especially if this is a new endeavor for your EC team.
+But don’t feel like you need to cover every employee; three to five personas should be sufficient, especially if this is a new endeavor for your Internal Communication team.